swiss-ai-center/core-engine/docs/reference/webapp.md

 # Webapp

-This service allows to visualize services and pipelines from the [Engine](./engine.md).
+This service allows to visualize services and pipelines from the [Core Engine](./core-engine.md).
 This service was built and tested with React.

 It is built using React and TypeScript.